TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 # HDDs

-How to tell if an HDD is SMR: if it has the Trim feature enabled.
+How to tell if an HDD is SMR:

+* Windows: `Trim` should be listed under `Features` for the HDD in CrystalDiskInfo
+* Linux: `TRIM` should be listed under `Commands/features:` in the output of `# hdparm -I /dev/DiskName`

 ## 4Kn vs. 512e